 We have services for all ages several times a year.
 Usually a potluck or fundraising lunch follows each Multigenerational Service.
 Volunteers to help with the services and the potlucks are needed.

 Each week we provide a snack and drink for children during their lessons.
-The DRE will purchase all snacks.
-The snack coordinator is responsible for bringing the snacks to the RE wing from the kitchen and setting things up for the classes.
-After RE classes, the volunteer cleans up the table and takes food and dishes back to the kitchen.
+The snack coordinator is responsible for bringing the snacks to the CYRE wing from the kitchen and setting things up for the classes.
+After CYRE classes, the volunteer cleans up the table and takes food and dishes back to the kitchen.

 Organizers and Helpers for Volunteer-led Activities